 In the short term, however, the construction activity with heavy construction equipment could affect plant communities rather dramatically.
 Using construction equipment turns, uproots, buries, and tears apart plants.
 The construction of the new Taylor Lane bridge would damage vegetation during excavation and construction activities.
+In addition, a small area of upland vegetation would be similarly affected by the well upgrade and new pipeline.
 About 77 acres of vegetation would be affected in this manner.